 To find out more about what that means, read on and see what else Ferguson had to say and what else we know about Gears 5 and its imminent return.

-Gears of War 5 release date is some time in 2019
+Gears 5 release date is some time in 2019

-Gears of War 5 trailer brings heavy emotion, a shaken-up dynamic, and stunning environments
+Gears 5 trailer brings heavy emotion, a shaken-up dynamic, and stunning environments

 I'm not going to spoil anything here, just watch it.
 It's bloody great.

-Judging by Kait’s new hair, Marcus’ shave, and JD’s marvelous new beard, things seem to have moved on a fair bit from Gears 4.
-The team dynamic also seems rather fractured, with JD having become colder, having settled in to a militaristic leader role, and divisions cracking as the team struggles to maintain its friendship bonds under continued adversity.
-And of course, this is now Kait's story.
+In practice what we've seen so far suggests things seem to have moved on a fair bit from Gears 4.
+The team dynamic seems rather fractured, with JD becoming colder, having settled in to a militaristic leader role, while the team struggles to maintain its friendship under continued adversity.

-Following a bereavement, she reveals that she's been having dreams that she feels have been guiding her, in some way related to the Locust necklace belonging to her grandmother.
-Marcus and Del want to help Kait, JD doesn't, and so the former three set off north, on an odyssey for answers leading them “Back to where it all began”.
+Following a bereavement, Kait reveals that she's been having dreams guiding her, in some way related to the Locust necklace belonging to her grandmother.
+Marcus and Del want to help Kait, JD doesn't, and so the former three set off north, on an odyssey for answers leading them “back to where it all began”.